How are my scholarships and financial aid handled when I co-op?

 How does all this work out?

 Singletary and Presidential scholarships are awarded for eight semesters.
 The money involved each year changes to keep pace with coverage of full tuition and some additional costs.
 If a student is in a co-op position during the fall semester of his/her junior year, the full scholarship amount would be applied to the student’s account.
-After paying the one-hour co-op tuition, ($471/$1,090 – in state/out of state), plus the engineering course fee and miscellaneous student fees, the amount left in the student’s account is direct deposited into the student’s designated checking account.
+After paying the one-hour co-op tuition, plus miscellaneous student fees, the amount left in the student’s account is direct deposited into the student’s designated checking account.
 This money transferred by UK to the student can be set aside and applied to the fifth year’s tuition.
-The same holds true for the Provost and National Merit Scholarships.
+The same holds true for the Provost and National Merit Scholarships/Patterson Scholarships.

 KEES Scholarship money consists of set amounts and does not vary with tuition increases.
 This money can be collected for up to eight semesters; however, the student may take five years to use the KEES money.
 Thus, in the case of a co-op student who is away from campus during, for example, the fall semester of the junior year, an optional request to defer KEES money to the fifth year assures that the senior year is covered.
 If no request is made, the money is automatically applied to the co-op semester.
 If a student has a GPA below 3.0, the KEES money will be awarded based on student credit hours.
 Please contact the co-op office to find out more.